 Welcome to the fellowship in pediatric emergency medicine in the department of emergency medicine’s division of pediatric emergency medicine at the University of Florida College of Medicine – Jacksonville.
 This program is accredited through the Accreditation Council for Graduate Medical Education, or ACGME.
-We are proud to have one of only three ACGME-approved pediatric emergency medicine (PEM) fellowships in Florida.
 Our program offers outstanding training in the clinical practice of pediatric emergency medicine, research, administration, and teaching.
-Typically, the six approved fellowship positions are filled by a mix of pediatric and emergency medicine trained physicians.
+Typically, the seven approved fellowship positions are filled by a mix of pediatric and emergency medicine trained physicians.

 Our faculty are highly qualified and participate in teaching emergency medicine residents and pediatric residents, as well as pediatric emergency medicine fellows.
 The fellowship has a close, interactive relationship with the emergency medicine residency program which provides an excellent resource for education and experience in the specialty of emergency medicine.
-Additional resources for the fellowship program include the UF Center for Simulation Education and Safety Research (CSESaR), the Florida Regional Poison Control Center, and the Children’s Crisis Center for abused children.
+Additional resources for the fellowship program include the UF Center for Simulation Education and Safety Research (CSESaR), the Florida Regional Poison Control Center, and the UF Child Protection Team.

-The fellowship program is primarily based at UF Health Jacksonville, a major urban teaching hospital for the University of Florida.
-There is also a well-established partnership with Wolfson Children’s Hospital/Baptist Medical Center.
+The fellowship program is based at UF Health Jacksonville, a major urban teaching hospital for the University of Florida.
+There is also a well-established partnership with Wolfson Children’s Hospital/Baptist Medical Center, which is the primary clinical site.
 UF Health Jacksonville and Wolfson Children’s Hospital serve as the only resources for pediatric emergency healthcare for a large proportion of the Northeast Florida population, as well as tertiary referral centers for Northeast Florida and South Georgia.

 The Emergency Department at UF Health Jacksonville is high-volume and high-acuity.
-Within the ED, there is an 11-bed Pediatric Emergency Center with a separate triage, waiting room, and nursing staff.
-UF Health Jacksonville is also the only level I trauma designation in Northeast Florida, and is a major referral center for pediatric trauma.
+Within the ED, there is a 12-bed Pediatric Emergency Center with a separate triage, waiting room, and nursing staff.
+UF Health Jacksonville is a designated level I trauma receiving center, and is a major referral center for pediatric trauma.

-Wolfson Children’s Hospital has a busy 33-bed pediatric emergency department.
+Wolfson Children’s Hospital has a busy 31-bed pediatric emergency department.
+It is a designated pediatric trauma receiving center and has 30+ pediatric subspecialties available.
 Wolfson Children’s Hospital is the regional pediatric referral center for Northeast Florida and Southeast Georgia.

 We enjoy a close working relationship with both the Emergency Medicine and Pediatrics Departments.
 The Department of Emergency Medicine sponsors one of the oldest and largest ACGME-accredited residencies in emergency medicine.
 The Department of Pediatrics sponsors an ACGME-accredited residency that is part of a city-wide network, which includes Nemours Children’s Clinic – Jacksonville and Wolfson Children’s Hospital in addition to UF COMJ.
 A full array of subspecialists are available for consultation.

 The UF COMJ emergency medicine and pediatric emergency medicine faculty are accomplished academic physicians.
-The teaching staff at Wolfson Children’s Hospital Pediatric Emergency Department consists of an excellent group of full-time PEM board-certified or board-eligible physicians.
+The teaching staff at Wolfson Children’s Hospital Pediatric Emergency Department consists of an excellent group of full-time PEM physicians.

 Todd W. Wylie, M.D.